populationgenomics/talos/design_docs/Configuration.md

 ## `moi_tests`

 This section contains relates to the application of Mode Of Inheritance tests.
+These are not set based on the prevalence any individual disease in any specific population.
+Feedback from clinical teams will be used to further refine these settings

 * gnomad_dominant - the max gnomad population AF permitted for Mono-allelic disease
 * gnomad_max_homs_dominant - max number of Homs in Gnomad for Mono-allelic disease